BilgiPasa/sorting-algorithms/README.md

 The Python files are in the made_in_python folder.

-(Use backward slashes if you use the Windows file explorer.)
+(Use backward slashes if you are using the Windows file explorer.)

----

-I'm not planning to implement the Pigeonhole Sort algorithm because I don't want to come across memory problems due to making the array size very huge (like making the length as 2^31).

-I'm not planning to implement the Bucket Sort algorithm because I want to use just arrays in this repo.
-I don't want to use array lists or linked lists in this repo.

 ---